freia-lab/e3-cm/doc/readme.txt

 TestEssProtoFreia_20201030 - KG, Added support for the GV70 (only manual control).
 TestEssProtoFreia_20201109 - KG, Added support for automatic mode for the RV90.
 Fixed a bug in the previous version (wrong parameter in the
 			     call of #FC_VALVES.
+TestEssProtoFreia_20201110 - KG, Added support for automatic mode for the RV90.
+Fixed still another bug in managing RV90.
+Added end switches for RV90.